 No Corporate Income Tax/No Employee Income Tax

 In addition to any financial incentive that may be granted, companies will also benefit from a substantial tax incentive already in place.
 Because West Chester Ohio is a township, it does not assess an earnings tax on the income of corporations or its employees, which can be a significant and automatic cost savings to a company seeking to operate in West Chester compared to surrounding municipalities.
-To learn more about state and local incentives, read our West Chester Incentive Overview.
+To print a PDF of state and local incentives, click West Chester Incentive Overview.

 Butler County Incentives